-Protection and Safety – Pills need protection from oxidation and moisture, which is achieved by incorporating appropriate barrier materials into pill package construction.
+Pills need protection from oxidation and moisture, which is achieved by incorporating appropriate barrier materials into pill package construction.
 Retail pill packaging also insulates pills during shipping – to help minimize product losses due to rough handling.
-Sealed plastic blisters provide a measure of tamper-resistance, which can be further fortified when child-proofing is called for.
+Sealed plastic blisters provide a measure of tamper resistance, which can be further fortified when child-proofing is called for.

-Dose Control – Pills packaged individually, or in appropriately sized multi-pill doses, utilize ‘unit dose packaging’, which lets consumers easily access individual servings of medications and supplements.
+Pills packaged individually or inappropriately sized multi-pill doses utilize unit dose packaging, which lets consumers easily access individual servings of medications and supplements.
 Calendar-based dosage monitoring is incorporated into retail pill packaging by printing days of the week onto packages to correspond with each day’s dose.

 Blister Packaging Alternatives

-Contract packagers use state of the art ‘blister line’ machinery to fulfill high-volume orders.
-On production bottling lines, product gets filled, labeled, capped, induction sealed, date/lot coded and packed out into inner or master shipping cases all in-line.
+Contract packagers use state-of-the-art blister line machinery to fulfill high-volume orders.
+On production bottling lines, the product gets filled, labeled, capped, induction sealed, date/lot coded, and packed out into inner or master shipping cases all in-line.
 Available green packaging processes use recyclable materials and vegetable and soy inks.
-Low cost retail pill packaging options utilize PVC and other plastics, according to client specs and specific product requirements.
+Low-cost retail pill packaging options utilize PVC and other plastics according to client specs and specific product requirements.